-In Canada, approximately 4000 organic farming operations produce $2 billion worth of food and in the US the more than 13,000 organic farming operations produce much more.
+In Canada, approximately 4000 organic farming operations produce $2 billion worth of food.
+In the US more than 13,000 organic farming operations produce much more.

-People clearly have an appetite for organically grown produce and processed foods, but what differentiates organically grown produce from commercially grown food?
+People clearly have an appetite for organically grown produce and processed foods, but what differentiates organically grown produce from conventionally grown food?

 All food is organic in that food contains carbon-carbon and carbon-hydrogen bonds (the chemical definition of organic).

 However, organically grown food is identified as food, crops or livestock that have been grown according to regulations and standards set by government authorities.

 For instance, the Canadian Food Inspection Agency (CFIA) and the United States Department of Agriculture (USDA).